Information at your fingertips reduces caregiver stress

 After you get more familiar with the notebook, you’ll likely find additional pages that would be helpful.

 Springwell also shares tips for getting the most out of their templates.
 Here are the 5 we found most helpful:

 - Pace yourself by choosing the pages and sections that are most relevant now and start there.

 - Get creative.
 For example, the monthly calendar can be used for more than just medical appointments.
 You could create calendars for tracking calls to make, prescription refill dates, bills to pay, etc.

-- To make certain pages more portable, you could keep them in a separate “travel” binder.
+- To make certain pages more portable, you could keep them in a separate (smaller) “travel” binder.

 - Photocopy important papers to put into the binder for reference, but keep the originals in a safe place.